ericoporto/ags-manual-wiki/Speech.md

     static Alignment Speech.TextAlignment

-Sets how text in Lucasarts-style speech is aligned.
+Sets how text in LucasArts-style speech is aligned.

 The accepted values are